Delitriuz/CrimsonDesert-UltimateModsManager/README.md

-# Crimson Desert Ultimate Mods Manager
+# Crimson Desert Ultimate Mods Manager-CHS

 A desktop mod manager for **Crimson Desert** that handles the game's PAZ/PAMT/PAPGT archive format.
 Install, manage, and safely combine multiple mods with automatic conflict detection, JSON patch merging, and one-click revert to vanilla.